Royal Gold

-As a streaming and royalty company, Royal Gold is less exposed to operational and capital cost risks than mine operators.

-Royal Gold's business has over a short period of time become more internationalized and diversified (in 2010, 60% of revenue came from abroad compared to 44% the year before).
-In 2010, 40% of revenue came from the USA compared to 79% in 2008; Canada down to 4% from 27% in 2008, however, most assets in Canada are in the developmental phase while Africa nearly tripled to 29%.

-In the 2009 edition of the Fortune Small Business Magazine (FSB) it ranked 10th among the fastest growing small businesses in the United States, 79 spots higher than in 2008.

-Royal Gold reported operating cash flow of $340.8 million during fiscal 2020 as well as $498.8 million in revenue and earnings per share of $3.04.
+Royal Gold is a precious metal streaming management company.

 History

 In the 1980s, the company was named Royal Resources, Inc., and was an oil-exploration company.
 In 1986, H. Stanley Dempsey, a board member of the public company, transformed the company into a gold mining company and renamed the company Royal Gold, Inc. Dempsey served as Royal Gold's chief executive officer through 2006, as its executive chairman through 2008, and its non-executive chairman through 2014.
 Dempsey was inducted into the National Mining Hall of Fame in 2016.

 2010 was the year the company experienced the most growth with over a billion of the $1.86 billion in assets it has (September 2010) added during the year.
 In 2007 it purchased an interest in the Penasquito mine which did not begin producing until 2010.

 February 2010 completed the acquisition of another royalty company, IRC which has claims in Chile (Pascua Lama) and Canada (Voisey's Bay).
 International Royalty Company was quick to accept the $702 million deal from Royal Gold after Franco-Nevada attempted a hostile $640 million takeover.

 By the end of the 2020 fiscal year, the company owns interests on 41 producing mines (June 30, 2020).

 In July 2022, Royal Gold acquired Great Bear Royalties for $153 million.